fuzzballb/UdacityDDPGProject2/README.md

 The on-policy aggression is like SARSA, they assume that their experience comes from the agents himself, and they try to improve agents policy right down this online stop.
 So, the agent plays and then it improves and plays again.
 And what you want to do is you want to get optimal Strategies as quickly as possible.

 Off-policy algorithms like Q-learning, as an example, they have slightly relax situation.
 They don't assume that the sessions you're obtained, you're training on, are the ones that you're going to use when the agent is going to finally get kind of unchained and applied to the actual problem.
-Because of this, it can use data from an experiance replay buffer
+Because of this, it can use data from an experience replay buffer